OpenBB-finance/openbb-docs/content/pro/tutorials/bring-data.md

 ---
 title: Bring your own data
 sidebar_position: 6
-description: This guide provides detailed instructions on how to import your own data into Terminal Pro using various methods.
+description: This guide provides detailed instructions on how to import your own data into Terminal using various methods.
 This allows for greater flexibility and customization in data analysis.
 keywords:
 - Import data
-- Terminal Pro
+- Terminal
 - Custom data integration
 - Data analysis
 - Data import methods